 Humans are eating way too much meat.
 Some eat much more than others, of course.
 But it all adds up to more than our planet can handle.

 For proof of this, just look at the Amazon and other South American forests.
-Farmers are starting forest fires to clear land for meat production, and this year, deforestation in the Amazon reached record highs.
+Farmers are starting forest fires to clear land for meat production, and, deforestation in the Amazon recently reached record highs.

 The amount of natural resources we use for rearing animals has grown out of control: 26% of all the land on Earth is used for grazing cattle or growing animal feed.
 Meat has grown into a monstrous industry that has knock-on effects for other species.
 All the animals being grown for meat now weigh more than all humans combined, and ten times more than all wild animals.